garethjmsaunders/code-style-guide/css.md

 </div>
 ```

-Now we can clearly see which classes are and are not related to each other, and how; we know what classes we can't use outside of the scope of this component; and we know which classes we may be free to reuse elsewhere.
+Now we can clearly see which classes are and which classes are not related to each other, and how; we know which classes we can't use outside of the scope of this component; and we know which classes we may be free to reuse elsewhere.

 ### 6.7 JavaScript hooks